nofxx/yamg/README.md

     yamg init

-A `.yamg.yml` will be created on the folder.
+The config file `yamg.yml` will be created on the folder.
 From now on to recompile everything when needed:

     yamg